lepiej/javascript-memory-card-game/README.md

 The game keeps track of the user's progress by displaying the number of clicks.
 It also includes a reset button that allows the user to start a new game at any time.

+With its responsive design, the memory game seamlessly adapts to the screen size of any device, enabling easy play on both desktop and mobile.

 This memory card game is a fun and engaging way to test your memory and improve your cognitive skills.
 It is a great tool for both children and adults, and can be played alone or with friends and family.

 # Play the game online